top of page

 24b15fbd-1831-4197-ac05-eb987e241c92.jpg

-Alongside her museum work, she produces historical video content on YouTube and Instagram and writes long-form public history online.
+She produces historical video content on YouTube and Instagram and writes long-form public history online.
 Her digital work combines research with accessible storytelling, and she is also developing a work of historical fiction set during the First World War.

 Writing and Media